 However, if the damage is larger than a dime, we don’t recommend using the larger applicator to try and cover that damage.
 In that situation, it’s better to remove the board and cut around the imperfection.

 The secret to a beautifully finished fiber cement siding job?
 According to Tim Larson, it’s working with a well-constructed frame.

-He recommends that before you put up your house wrap and weatherproofing that you ensure the wall is straight and free of imperfections, such as high nails.
+He recommends that before you put up your house wrap, exterior sheathing, and weatherproofing that you ensure the wall is straight and free of imperfections, such as high nails.
 Take your hammer, pound it flat, shim it out if needed and prepare a perfect canvas for your siding to attach to.

 7. Follow Instructions and Local Codes

 Before starting any fiber cement project, we recommend thoroughly reviewing the manufacturer’s installation manual.
 All products require different handling, and it’s important to work to the required specifications.
 We also recommend brushing up on local building codes to ensure the necessary permits and requirements are met.

 At Allura, we’ve put together several videos and articles to help you understand how to install siding that not only looks great but that will last fifty years.
 Key areas to pay attention to include fasteners, flashing and clearances.

 It is important to select the right fasteners when installing fiber cement.
 Allura requires use of corrosion-resistant fasteners such as galvanized or stainless steel siding nails.
 It may be possible to use other non-corrosive nails as fasteners but check with local codes before doing so.
 Non-corrosive screws that are designed for use with fiber cement may also be used.
 You cannot use staples, clipped nails, aluminum nails or glue to fasten the product to the frame.